 Sleeps 10 | Friday Changeover | No Pets | VE 5 Star Gold Award

-There are a total of five bedrooms; one off the kitchen, one off the second sitting room, with the rest on the upper two floors, one has an en-suite shower and all reached by the splendid cast iron spiral stair case.
+There are a total of five bedrooms; one twin off the kitchen, a second twin off the upper sitting room, with the three double bedrooms on the upper two floors, one has an en-suite shower and all reached by the splendid cast iron spiral staircase.

 There are two bathrooms.
-The first is off the middle level with a large bath, hand basin, WC and large walk in shower .
-Up the spiral stairs to the second fully fitted bathroom with marble tiles, and again with large bath, hand basin, WC and large walk in shower.
+The first is off the middle level with a large bath, hand basin, WC and large walk in shower.
+Up the spiral stairs to the second fully fitted bathroom with its marble tiles, large bath, hand basin, WC and walk in shower.

 More like a Spanish town than one in the North of England, Ulverston does love a festival.
 There are festivals for walking, music, egg rolling, flag day and, perhaps most spectacular, the Lantern Festival to list but a few.
 As I see it, there is some celebration going on each month, so you need to check what's on and when with the Tourist Information Centre or the towns own website.

 Arts play a big part in the life of Ulverston where, along with the festivals, there is a good cinema and the ‘Coronation Hall’, a fine theatre, offering plays, music and opera.
 There are a host of theatre, music and art groups.

 The centre of Ulverston is much unchanged with shops and inns lined along the cobbled Market Street, off which radiate alleys and ginnels.
 There are bakers, butchers, ironmongers, chemists, a good deli, and just east of the town is Booths supermarket, a fine local chain.
 Dotted around the town are some excellent art and craft shops along with fashionable clothing outlets.